NeuroTechX/ntx_slack_archive/neurotechedu.md

  >hectordomorozco thank you so much for the detailed feedback!
 We'll be going over your comments over the next few days :)

+5/3/2017 2:23 PM

+ **dawnkolpin** :

+ >@hectordomorozco thank you! :blush: I'll send a mtg scheduler to your inbox.